niko17x/todo/NOTES.md

 - [] Option to delete all completed tasks.
 - [] Allow task editing to be done directly on input element.
 - [] Inside of taskEditModal, allow user to move current task to another list made by the user.
+- [] Custom list should be lower case for consistency like default list.
+- [] Implementing useMemo for expensive calculations over useEffect.

 ### Completed Tasks (filtered: latest completion @ end):